Flush DNS Mac: macOS Cache Command (2026)

 - Conclusion

 You've modified your hosts file but the changes aren't taking effect?
 The culprit is almost always DNS cache.
-In this guide, we'll see how to flush DNS cache on Mac, why it's necessary, and how to automate this repetitive task.
+In this guide, we'll see how to flush DNS cache on Mac, which command to use by macOS version, how to verify the result, and how to automate this repetitive task.

 What is DNS cache?